 The Escalation Window

 Gum inflammation intensifies.
-Some women develop pregnancy granulomas (small, benign growths on the gums that bleed easily).
 Hormonal symptoms peak.
-This is the window when untreated gingivitis can begin to deepen into more serious periodontal concerns.
+Untreated gingivitis can begin to deepen into more serious periodontal concerns.

 Third Trimester